bejminliou/phys4d-labs/Lab 6/6.typ

 V_v =  c \cdot n + b
 `)

 By measuring the energy of the electrons in electron-volts (eV), the induced kinetic energy of each electron is equal to 1 electron-volt per volt measured.
-This means the value of the average voltage difference between peaks directly corresponds to the average energy difference between peaks in electron-volts.
+This means the value of the weighted average voltage difference between peaks directly corresponds to the average energy difference between peaks in electron-volts.
 Thus, multiplying the elementary charge by the slope c yields the equation:

 #mitex(`
 K_e = 1e \cdot c
 `)

 $K_e$ represents the excitaiton in energy in electron-volts.
 Mismatch between experimental and expected values for $K_e$ may occur due to the atom's cross-section (odds of interacting with an electron).
-At the energies examined in the Frank-Hertz experiment, the cross-sections for the 4.9eV excitation are about ten times larger than those of the 4.7eV excitation.
+At the energies examined in the original Frank-Hertz experiment, the cross-sections for the 4.9eV excitation are about ten times larger than those of the 4.7eV excitation.
 Thus, there is a greater likelihood of electrons achieving the 4.9eV inelastic collision as opposed to the 4.7eV counterpart.

 = 3.
 Experiment
 Two experimental setups were used for analyzing argon and neon separately.